dijkstracula/solvent/paper/report.md

 The procedure described in the authors' initial work[@LiquidTypesPLDI08] is primarily motivated by the type _reconstruction_ problem: given a program absent type annotations, infer "the best" annotation for program expressions[^2].
-For instance, we'd like to say more about a function `max x y = if x > y then x else y` than what we can infer from the base types, namely that `x:int -> y: int -> int`.
-One could imagine a few reasonable choices for an inferred refinement: perhaps `{ i: int | i == x ∨ i == y }`?
-Is that refinement more or less difficult to infer, or more or less _useful for the programmer_, than, say, `{ i: int | i >= x ∧ i >= y }`?
-The authors here aim for the best of both worlds: a dependent type system rich enough to prove such safety properties, while _not_ being so expressive that reconstruction becomes impossible.
+For instance, we'd like to say more about an unannotated function `max x y = if x > y then x else y` than what we can infer from the base types, which is that `x:int → y:int → int`.

+One could imagine a few reasonable choices for an inferred refinement of the return type: perhaps `max` could be typed as `x:int → y:int → { i: int | i == x ∨ i == y }`?
+Is the return type's refinement more or less difficult to infer, or more or less _useful for the programmer_, than, say, `{ i: int | i >= x ∧ i
+>= y }`, or, if we had an oracle that told us that `max` can only be called with arguments 31 and 99, the singleton type `{i : int | i == 99}`?
+The authors must aim for the best of both worlds: a dependent type system rich enough to prove useful safety properties, while _not_ being so expressive that reconstruction becomes impossible.

 ### From program expressions to base types

-In the paper, the only valid base types are `int`, `bool`, `list[int]`.
-This doesn't mean that these are the only types that program terms can type to, only that a liquid type can refine only a small, fixed number of built-in types.
+In the paper, the only valid base types are `int`, `bool`, and `list[int]`.
-Contiguous arrays would appear later in their refinement work for C[@LowLevelLiquidTypesPOPL10], and liquid records and algebraic datatypes would appear later still[@RefinementTypesForHaskell].
+This doesn't mean that these are the only types that program terms can type to, only that the terms _that appear within a refinement type_ must be drawn from a small fixed number of built-in types.
+Contiguous arrays of bytes would appear later in their refinement work for C[@LowLevelLiquidTypesPOPL10], and liquid records and algebraic datatypes would appear later still[@RefinementTypesForHaskell].

+Base types are inferred via the Hindley-Milner (H-M) type inference algorithm[@TaPL], an absolute bog-standard procedure that we describe here only so that it can be compared to the refinement predicate inference procedure that follows.

 ### Lifting base types into refined types